 The New Zealand Aid Programme delivers New Zealand’s official support for developing countries.
 The purpose of New Zealand’s aid is to develop shared prosperity and stability in the Pacific and beyond, drawing on the best of New Zealand’s knowledge and skills.

-- Eligible Countries: Applications for New Zealand-ASEAN Scholar Awards are welcome from the following countries: List of Counties: Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Thailand, Viet Nam
+- Applications for New Zealand-ASEAN Scholar Awards are welcome from the following countries: List of Counties: Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Thailand, Viet Nam

-- Entrance Requirements: Applicants must meet the following conditions to be eligible for a New Zealand Scholarship:
+- Applicants must meet the following conditions to be eligible for a New Zealand Scholarship:

 - Be a minimum of 18 years of age at the time of commencing your scholarship.